-Check out the summary of Habit 2, Begin with the End in Mind, from Stephen Covey’s renowned bestseller, 7 Habits of Highly Effective People in this article.
+This is the summary of Habit 2, Begin with the End in Mind, from Stephen Covey’s renowned bestseller, 7 Habits of Highly Effective People

 The book, ‘Habit 2” begins with the end in mind, we see Stephen Covey starting the chapter by inviting us to visualize attending our own funeral and understand what we want our family, friends, and colleagues to say about us.
 However, after visualizing this you might feel what is the need for us to do this and what will happen if we won’t?